Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a user, I want to search through messages so that I can find specific information or conversations quickly.
 - As a user, I want theming support so that I can customize the appearance of the platform to my liking.
 - As a user, I want to use custom plugins for my instance of ConnText so that I can extend the functionality of the ConnText platform according to my needs.
+- As a user, I want to view my account information so that I can see my current profile details and settings.
+- As a user, I want to change my password so that I can maintain account security.
+- As a user, I want to verify my email address so that I can secure my account and receive important notifications.
+- As a user, I want to view information about other users so that I can learn more about people I'm communicating with.
+- As a user, I want to view server member lists so that I can see who else is in the community.
+- As a user, I want to receive in-app notifications so that I can stay updated on activities while using the platform.
+- As a user, I want to receive push notifications so that I can stay informed even when not actively using the platform.
+- As a user, I want to make voice calls so that I can communicate with others using audio.
+- As a user, I want to participate in group messaging so that I can communicate with multiple people at once.

+### Platform & Accessibility stories
+- As a user, I want screen reader support so that I can use ConnText with assistive technologies.
+- As a user, I want keyboard-only navigation so that I can use the platform without a mouse.
+- As a user, I want high contrast mode so that I can better see the interface.
+- As a user, I want multi-language support so that I can use ConnText in my preferred language.
+- As a user, I want to use ConnText on desktop, mobile, and web so that I can access it from any device.

 ### Server specific stories
 - As a user, I want to create a server so that I can host my own communication space.
 - As a user, I want to browse the server file library and only see files from channels I have access to, so that my privacy and permissions are respected.
+- As a user, I want to view server information so that I can learn about the community before joining or while participating.
+- As a user, I want to remove entries from the server file library so that I can help maintain relevant content.
+- As a user, I want to add files to the server library so that I can share resources with the community.
+- As a user, I want to search and filter files in the server library so that I can quickly find the content I need.

 ### Server Admin stories (Community Management)
 - As a server admin, I want to create or edit my server image so that I can personalize my server.